ninabarzh/broomstick/content/posts/Field-guide-to-eternal-tedium.md

 6. Career becomes a life sentence
    Working from home in sweatpants seemed novel in April.
 Try doing your job forever.
 The phrase "quiet quitting" would take on horrifying new meaning when you realise you're literally never retiring.
 7. Cultural stagnation
    We're currently stuck in an endless loop of 90s nostalgia and superhero movies.
-Now imagine that - but forever.
+Now imagine that - and forever.
 Your great-great-great-grandchildren would still be arguing about whether the Friends reunion was any good.
 8. Violence as performance art
    Remember the toilet paper wars of March?
 Multiply that by infinity.
 The Immortal Boredom Riots of 2150 would make the Hunger Games look like a tea party.